reddavis/REDRangeSlider/README.md

 ## Getting Started

-Copy all files from "**REDRangeSlider**" directory into your project.
+Copy all files from **REDRangeSlider** directory into your project.

 ## Customisation